1. Where is this house located? In what town or city?

 Can I get a loan to buy a house in Italy?

 Yes, even as a non-resident.
 But you will need to get the loan through an Italian bank and the house has to be listed as “habitable” and generally in good condition.
-Italian banks will loan up to 70% of the price depending on your financial situation.
-As with everything in Italy, there is a lot of paperwork, requirements and restrictions and the borrowing steps can move slowly.
+Italian banks will loan 60 -70% of the price depending on your financial situation and you must have collateral.
+As with everything in Italy, there is a lot of paperwork, requirements and restrictions, and the borrowing steps can move slowly.
 If you can pay cash, the process is a whole lot easier.

 Do I need to hire a lawyer when buying a house in Italy.

-The simple answer is no, you do not need a lawyer.
+The simple answer is no, you do not need a personal lawyer.
 Some people are more comfortable hiring a lawyer, some are not.
+You do need to hire a Notaio in Italy to do the deed.

 Do I have to be present in Italy to buy a house.